Delila7/Intro-to-Python-Cognitive-Class/README.md

 # Intro-to-Python-Cognitive-Class
-This is the Michigan State Cognitive Class introduction to python jupyter notebooks, practice uploading files to github.
+This is the IBM Cognitive Class introduction to python jupyter notebooks, practice uploading files to github.